 Austin.Tollerson@wayzataschools.org

-The five primary components of the middle school Enrichment Program (Gifted and Talented) are:
+The four primary components of the middle school Enrichment Program (Gifted and Talented) are:

 - Collaboration, Differentiation and Student Support

 The enrichment specialist's primary responsibility is to support the needs of our gifted and talented learners by working with classroom teachers in all content areas to help facilitate differentiated/more challenging tiered learning opportunities.
-In addition to academic support, the enrichment specialist may provide emotional, social or organizational support as needed. - Enrichment Program Language Arts Clusters
+In addition to academic support, the enrichment specialist may provide emotional, social or organizational support as needed. - Enrichment Program Seminars

 Students with a Cognitive Abilities Test (CogAT) composite score of 130 or above will be enrolled in Enrichment Program seminars.
 These seminars are separate from a student’s academic classes and are taught by the enrichment specialist.
 Enrichment Program seminar topics include:- Coping with Stress